2004 Mississippi Amendment 1: Contents

+Amendment

-The text of the adopted amendment, which is found at Article XIV, section 263A of the Mississippi Constitution, states:
+The text of the adopted amendment, which is Article XIV, Section 263A of the Mississippi Constitution, states:

-Marriage may take place and may be valid under the laws of this state only between a man and a woman.
-A marriage in another state or foreign jurisdiction between persons of the same gender, regardless of when the marriage took place, may not be recognized in this state and is void and unenforceable under the laws of this state.
+Marriage may take place and may be valid under the laws of this State only between a man and a woman.
+A marriage in another State or foreign jurisdiction between persons of the same gender, regardless of when the marriage took place, may not be recognized in this state and is void and unenforceable under the laws of this State.